-Distributor Action: The wholesale distributor discovers on receipt that the logistical container labeling is damaged, unusable, or missing.
-The wholesale distributor may receive the product at the case or next lower level or manage as per business processes.
+Distributor Action: The wholesale distributor discovers that the logistical container labeling is damaged, unusable, or missing.
+The wholesale distributor may handle the product at the case or next lower level or manage as per business processes.
 Note that it is unlikely that the manufacturer will be notified unless this is an ongoing problem.

 Manufacturer Action: The manufacturer will conduct an internal investigation if notified by a wholesale distributor to determine what happened and assess labeling practices.